 Running a business brings with it a whole host of concerns and priorities, not the least of which is making sure to meet the costs of doing business, with enough profit left over to make the effort worthwhile.

 Though cutting costs, implementing effective marketing, and other examples of the usual business concerns are still key, there has been an interesting shift in the top priorities of travel managers in the UK, and their corporate clients are seeing the need to revisit business travel safety.

 A Group Effort

-Companies spend a lot on safety and security, from reflective tape on stairs, to fences and gates, security systems, ergonomic furniture, and even security personnel.
+Companies spend a lot of time and money on safety and security, from reflective tape on stairs, to fences and gates, security systems, ergonomic furniture, and even security personnel.

 When data safety and security are taken into account, this investment can grow significantly, sometimes exponentially… but what about when employees leave the site?
 Board a plane?
 Arrive in a different country to represent the company and its interests?
 Is that same level of security and care maintained?

 In most cases, especially historically, the answer to that question is ‘no.’

 With good reason, too: there were simply too few ways in which a company could provide security and care.

 They would use a reputable travel firm, book a decent hotel, and hope for the best.
 But that reality has recently changed.